Exercise Spring Train: Early exercises

 The Amphion-class submarine Affray was en-route to Exercise Spring Train in June 1951 when it was lost with all 75 hands near Alderney.
 This edition of Spring Train was UK-based, centering on the landing of special forces troops on a Cornish beach.
 Spring Train later became an annual exercise for NATO naval forces, led by the Royal Navy.
 It was based from the British dockyard in Gibraltar with operations conducted in the deep waters of the Eastern Atlantic which were ideal for anti-submarine warfare exercises.
 The 1976 exercise, carried out in February, was attended by the Audacious-class aircraft carrier Ark Royal, the Tiger-class cruiser Blake and two Royal Fleet Auxiliary vessels.
 A BBC crew, filming for the documentary series Sailor was onboard Ark Royal during the exercise.

 Exercise Spring Train 1977 ran from 20 to 27 February and was attended by the US Navy's Knox-class frigate Miller.
 The next year's exercise also ran in February and was attended by the British Centaur-class aircraft carrier Hermes.
 HMS London participated in the 1981 exercise, one of her few sailings that year due to restrictions on fuel expenditure.
 She sailed from Portsmouth to Gibraltar in mid-March.
 Also present were the Type 42 destroyer Newcastle, the Type 12M frigate Rothesay and the Royal Fleet Auxiliary vessels Fort Grange and Olna.
-The 1981 exercise included a 2-week minesweeping exercise in May attended by the Ton-class minesweeper Glasserton, manned by a crew from the Royal Naval Reserve.
+The 1981 exercise included a 2-week minesweeping exercise in May attended by the Ton-class minesweeper Glasserton, crewed by sailors from the Royal Naval Reserve.